ethanwask/SP500-Analysis.github.io/README.md

 plt.axis('off')
 plt.show()
    ```
-By using Madpoltlib we are able to output a tree map that represents the sector composition that looks like this:
+By using Matplotlib we are able to output a tree map that represents the sector composition that looks like this:

 ![tree map of entire index](https://user-images.githubusercontent.com/118006806/216036287-6c6fd915-54d8-4cf3-b8b2-8eaea5060d1c.png)